ChainsAutomation/chains/README.md

 ##What are events, actions and rules?

-While nodes, devices and services deals with the software controlling hardware sensors and such; events, actions and rules are what makes it possible for the former to connect and cooperate.
+While nodes, devices and services deal with the software controlling hardware sensors and such; events, actions and rules are what makes it possible for the former to connect and cooperate.

 ###Event
 A `device` will often report changes or things that happen to the system.
 This is called an `event`.